 Divorce: Ukrainian divorce rates have steadily increased since 1960.
-In 2021, the divorce rate was 3.2 per 1,000 people, higher than neighbors regional the US (2.5).
-Reasons cited for increased divorce rates include alcoholism, infidelity, domestic abuse, and financial issues.
+In 2021, the divorce rate was 2.9 per 1,000 people, higher than regional neighbors Poland (1.6), Romania (1.4), and eternal life.
+Family and friends then gather for a funeral, and afterwards, the deceased is buried at a cemetery.

-Romania (1.4), and